 So many locations come to mind when you decide to elope – RIGHT?
 Sometimes it’s so dang hard to choose!
 From options like breathtaking classic cities to options like the most secluded forrest locations in the world.
 There is truly something for everyone in the big, wide universe of elopements!
 BUT if you are a couple of soon-to-be elopers looking for unconventional, natural landscapes and maybe a way to fit in some adventure on the way… Utah AND this blog are for you!

 Utah is nestled right in Western region of the great U S of A!
 Whoop whoop!!
 In this corner of the land of the free you will find a wide variety of landscapes and natural beauty for your elopement!
 Sounds just a bit like perfection to us.
 Better news… Utah is home to FIVE national parks, FOURTY-FIVE state parks, and many natural wonders!
 EEK!
 It is honestly so easy to see why couples time and time again choose Utah to elope to!
-You are gonna wanna read the rest of this epic Utah Elopement Guide to figure out HOW on Earth you are going to settle on just one place in this crazy awesome state.
+You are gonna wanna read the rest of this epic Utah Elopement Guide to figure out HOW on Earth you are going to settle on just one place.

 Elopements have less planning to do (can we get a HECK YEAH), but that doesn’t mean eloping is just a quick and easy thing – STILL GATHER YO’SELF and PLAN.
 Especially, a legal plan!
 Eloping to national parks is all fun and games, but you absolutely have to follow all of the park rules and guidelines and sometimes that requires… you guessed it, a plan!
 What else better is there to help build your plan than THIS ultimate Utah Elopement Guide?!
 Nothing.
 Duh. 😉